 - Officially launch the smart contract

-- Set Website Up For Mint
+- Set Website Up For Minting nfts

-This article will now be broken down into those steps and I’ll do my best to share what I’ve found most important to keep in mind or understand at each phase.
+This article will now be broken down into those steps, and I’ll do my best to share what I’ve found most important to keep in mind or understand at each phase.

-Researching the NFT Space
+Step 1: Researching the NFT Space

 Thank the NFT gods for that one!

-If you’re an NFT collection creator, you’re not just an artist or developer, you’re a community builder.
+If you’re an NFT collection creator, you’re not just an artist or developer; you’re a community builder.

-Finding Your NFTs Brand Voice & Concept
+Step 2: Finding Your NFTs Brand Voice & Concept

 NFTs are like immersive theater on the internet.

 My favorite example of a project creating its own brand voice is Jay Pegs Automart.
-They pretend they are a certified pre-owned 2007 Kia Sedona Dealer in Florida and their marketing is hilarious.
+They pretend they are a certified pre-owned 2007 Kia Sedona Dealer in Florida, and their marketing is hilarious.

-Their launch was hacked for $3 million and they responded to the hacker and resolved the situation all in their brand voice of a used car dealer.
+Their launch was hacked for $3 million, and they responded to the hacker and resolved the situation all in their brand voice of a used car dealer.
 It’s a perfect example of staying in your created NFT world.

 Fortunately/Unfortunately, our name was (innocently) taken when a project called Cryptoadz stealth launched before we did.
 We switched our name to No Fun Toads – because NFTs are very serious business.

 Here is one of my animated news round ups about the pivot.
-I create these animated news round ups relatively quickly/cheaply using Adobe Character Animator.
+I create these animated news roundups relatively quickly/cheaply using Adobe Character Animator.

-Developing Your NFT’s Roadmap
+Step 3: Developing Your NFT’s Roadmap & Utility

-Some promise scavenger hunts, live events, animated shows and game integration.
+Some promise scavenger hunts, live events, animated shows, and game integration.
 The limit to your roadmap is your imagination on what you can do with the money to support your community after the initial sale.

 Initially, Cryptoads roadmap included a gated social media site we called “The Pond”.
-But then our name changed, metalink launched and we got wiser.
+But then our name changed, Metalink launched, and we got wiser.

-After making, what I think is an awesome, animated music video for the No Fun Toads on NFT Addiction – I realized I needed to make this about doing what I love, helping others do what they love and helping people.
+After making, what I think is an awesome, animated music video for the No Fun Toads on NFT Addiction – I realized I needed to make this about doing what I love, helping others do what they love, and helping people.